01 of 10

 10 Must-Have Apps For Serious Interior Design

 As a freelance interior designer and stylist, being tech-savvy is now a part of the job.
-Time was, being a together, well-prepared designer meant carrying a heavy portfolio thick with design ideas, fabric swatches, tools for taking measurements and paper for sketching floor plans.
+Back in the day, being a together, well-prepared designer meant carrying a heavy portfolio thick with design ideas, fabric swatches, tools for taking measurements, and plenty of paper for sketching floor plans.
 Today, with the right apps, you can do all of that from your phone.
-For today's designer, apps not only help with gathering design inspiration, they can also handle the day-to-day minutia of your business, aid in client communication, assist in the actual design work and even give you a mini-marketing department.
-And even if you don't design for a living, these apps can help you keep your next at-home project on schedule and under budget.
-Here are the top ten apps that every designer needs to have in their pocket.Continue to 2 of 10 below.
+For today's designer, apps not only help with gathering design inspiration, they can also handle the day-to-day minutia of your business, aid in client communication, assist in the actual design work, and even give you a mini-marketing department.
+Even if you don't design for a living, these apps can help you keep your next at-home project on schedule and under budget.
+Check out the top 10 apps that every designer needs to have in their pocket.Continue to 2 of 10 below.

 02 of 10

 It should come as no big surprise that Pinterest, a giant inspiration repository with images and themes, is a great place for coming up with ideas.
 Pinterest provides more than just inspiring visuals, it is also the perfect website to brainstorm your ideas with a virtual mood board.

 Not only can you create public and private boards, you can share them with clients (or friends), and ask your clients to pin on the same boards with you.
 You can source images from all over the internet and through your personal collection of photos on your phone, you can create a massive library of inspiration.